-Carey has said that our Service doesn't have jurisdiction to, or can't properly proceed to determine Mr W's complaint, on the basis:
+Carey has said that our Service doesn't have jurisdiction to, or can't properly proceed to determine Mr S' complaint, on the basis:

-- It thinks this has been referred to us more than six months after it issued its final response. - Mr W's complaint should be directed to Firm D under DISP 1.7. - Mr W's Carey complaint should not have been reopened after it was previously withdrawn while he sought to pursue a Firm D claim via the FSCS.
+- It thinks this has been made out of time, as Mr S' complaint was made in September 2019, more than three years from when he was made aware that his investments had failed. - Mr S' complaint should be directed to Firm D under DISP 1.7. - Mr S' Carey complaint should not have been reopened after it was previously withdrawn while he sought to pursue a Firm D claim via the FSCS.

-Having carefully considered Carey's submissions on this point, I am satisfied Mr W's complaint is one we can and should consider, for the following reasons.
+Having carefully considered Carey's submissions on this point, I am satisfied Mr S' complaint is one we can and should consider, for the following reasons.